Lymphoma in children

 Swollen lymph nodes

-The most common symptom that children or their parents or carers notice is a lump or lumps that don’t go away after a few weeks.
+The most common symptom that children, or their parents or carers, notice is a lump or lumps that don’t go away after a few weeks.
 These lumps are swollen lymph nodes.
 Lymph nodes often swell when children have an infection, such as a cold, an ear infection or a sore throat.
 Swollen lymph nodes caused by infections are usually painful to the touch and go down within 2 or 3 weeks.
 Swollen lymph nodes caused by lymphoma aren’t usually painful and don’t shrink back down.
 In children, they might grow quickly.

 Swollen lymph nodes often develop in the neck, armpit or groin.
 You will probably be able to feel these lumps.
-Some might develop deeper inside your child’s body, such as their tummy or chest, where you can’t feel them.
+Some might develop deeper inside your child’s body, such as in their tummy or chest, where you can’t feel them.
 These cause different symptoms depending on where they are.

 Tummy symptoms